 - wants to better understand processes of data collection;

 - wants to learn how to assess data quality;

 - wants to learn how to properly analyze survey data.

 In addition to the prerequisites mentioned in the syllabi of the courses, you are expected to

 - have basic knowledge of empirical research methods;

 - have a good command of English, as the Summer School will entirely be held in English.

-Short courses are two-day courses aimed at updating participants’ skills to better fulfill the entrance requirements of some one-week courses or at providing instruction in a specialized area.
-Short courses consist of about 6 hours of instruction per day (9:00-16:30).
+Short courses are two-day courses that aim at updating participants’ skills to better fulfill the entrance requirements of some one-week courses or at providing instruction in a specialized area.
+Short courses consist of about 6 hours of classes per day.

-Given the workload of both in-class instruction and study time, participants can register only for one course per week.
+Given the daily workload, participants can register for one course per week only.

 Plenary and Social Program